Pesticide Certification Program - Overview

 Commercial pesticide dispenser certificates are valid for up to a 5-year period, and then the dispenser must apply for a renewal.

 |Train the Trainer & Authorized Assistants|

 |If you want to train an authorized assistant and provide core lesson pesticide applicator tutorial training, you first must become a pesticide applicator trainer.
 This requirement is in place to:

-Authorized assistants may do the same work as a certified applicator but have to be under the direct supervision of the certified applicator.
-As well, an assistant may apply pesticides listed in section 5(11) of the Environmental Code of Practice for Pesticides.
+Authorized assistants may do the same work as a certified applicator but have to be under the certified applicator's direct supervision.
+An assistant may also apply pesticides listed in section 5(11) of the Environmental Code of Practice for Pesticides.

 |Farmer pesticide training|

 If you aren't applying pesticides commercially, there is a Farmer Pesticide Certificate.
 This certification applies only to work on your farmland.
 Alberta Agriculture oversees the training program and certification.

 However, if you do use restricted products, you'll need to take 2 additional modules related to pest control in stored grain and exterior rodent control.